 Fanny Fheodoroff violin

 Angèle Legasa cello

-Clémence de Forceville plays a Giovanni Battista Guadagnini violin (1777) and Angèle Legasa a Giulio Cesare Gigli cello (1767), instruments generously loaned by the Fondation Boubo-Music.
+Amanda Favier plays a Matteo Goffriler violin (1723) and Angèle Legasa a Giulius Cesare Gigli cello (1767), generously lent by the Boubo-Music Foundation.

 Photographs by Astrid di Crollalanza